 I believe that we live from love or fear.
 I work on living consciously from love.
 I am not always consistent or mindful and I recognize that.
 I would love a mate that does too.
 I want us to find our common humanity and in turn, our heart.
 Come join me and take the risk.
 This Jim Carrey's video captures this nicely https://www.youtube.com/watch?v=uJD5-R_HPCc

 I view life and relationships the same, if there is a willingness to be in our hearts and to be connected then things can be worked out and life can be enjoyed.

 I have been described as kind, grounded, open, honest, intelligent, empathetic, calm, centered, and positive.
 And I got references ;-).

 I don't really have a "go to" thing to do.
 I enjoy being physically active, emotionally connected, and intellectually engaged so that can cover a variety of things.
 I am up for most anything for it is the company I share that is important to me more so than the activity..

 I discovered an Oregon poet, Primus St. John from seeing his poem on a MAX train.
 I like what he wrote "Gullibility is the key to adventure."
 I tend to be gullible and I like adventure.

 I absolutely love Portland.
-I am more of a city but thought I do like being active whether it is in the gym, outside running, or biking with a friend, or walking my sweet dog.
+I am more of a city guy.
+I do like being active whether it is in the gym, outside running, or biking with a friend, or walking my sweet dog.
 I'm up for a hike in the Gorge or an urban hike with a Meetup group.
 I also love listening to live music in small venues.
 I tend for favor music I can move my feet and shake my bootie to.
 I also like museums, art galleries, funky shops, parks, bowling, street festivals, pubs, indie movies, going out to eat,...

 Basically I'm up to do most anything as long as i get to do it with people I can have fun with.